ftl-toolbox/ftl_installer/docs/proposals/workflow.md

 The validators section is evaluated after executing migrations, prior to persisting configs to disk, or through the invocation of the `config_save` task by the workflow engine.

-TODO: Define the ftl-managed config schema.

-TODO: Define explicit generated installer config schema definition.

-TODO: Define implicit generated installer config schema definition
-      (schema determined through items in the workflow configuration)

-TODO: Provide example for user-provided config file

-TODO: Provide a way to specify which version of the ftl-managed schema
-      is used by each version of the generated installer config version.

-TODO: Describe behavior for ftl-managed config schema migrations and validations

-TODO: Describe built-in validators.
-This should include validation that the
-      generated installer config schema does not conflict with ftl-managed config schema, circular reference detection, etc

-TODO: define the interface and variables available throught the config engine execution
-      lifecycle

 Example config definition:
 ```